SAeidch/iaq-rag-final-project/README.md

 ```bash
 python Chahardoli_Saeid_csc7644_final.py answer --query "What are the limitations of CO2 based ventilation design?" --retriever hybrid --top_k 5 --db_path ./kb_v3 --collection iaq_docs_v3
 ```
+**Note:** Some local development folders such as `papers/`, `data/corpus/`, and `kb_v3/` were used during preprocessing and indexing but are not fully included in the public repository.

 ## Prompt Only Baseline